 However, as the claws grow long and get curved, some portion of them may start sticking out.
 A telltale sign of excessively long claws is when they get caught on furniture or other objects when the cat doesn’t mean it.

 In this case, trimming your cat’s claws would allow you to prevent accidental damage to your property.
 Besides, it might let you reduce damage when your cat does scratch inappropriate objects.
-However, it won’t address scratching by itself – cats will scratch no matter what you do because they need it to keep their claws healthy.
+However, it won’t address scratching by itself – cats will scratch no matter what you do because they need it to keep their claws healthy and functional.